moby/moby/docs/man/docker-run.1.md

 read-only or read-write mode, respectively.
 By default, the volumes are mounted read-write.
 See examples.

-Labeling systems like SELinux require proper labels be placed on volume content mounted into a container, otherwise the secuirty system might prevent the processes running inside the container from using the content.
-By default, volumes are not relabeled.
+Labeling systems like SELinux require that proper labels are placed on volume content mounted into a container.
+Without a label, the security system might prevent the processes running inside the container from using the content.
+By default, Docker does not change the labels set by the OS.

-Two suffixes :z or :Z can be added to the volume mount.
+To change a label in the container context, you can add either of two suffixes `:z` or `:Z` to the volume mount.
 These suffixes tell Docker to relabel file objects on the shared volumes.
-The 'z' option tells Docker that the volume content will be shared between containers.
-Docker will label the content with a shared content label.
-Shared volumes labels allow all containers to read/write content.
-The 'Z' option tells Docker to label the content with a private unshared label.
-Private volumes can only be used by the current container.
+The `z` option tells Docker that two containers share the volume content.
+As a result, Docker labels the content with a shared content label.
+Shared volume labels allow all containers to read/write content.
+The `Z` option tells Docker to label the content with a private unshared label.
+Only the current container can use a private volume.

 Note: Multiple Volume options can be added separated by a ","